Tylopoda/manager/README.md

 ## Work–life balance

-I have strong feelings about work life balance as I left a previous company when I was told I was one of the more productive members of the team but worked fewer hours than others, so couldn’t receive a positive annual review.
+I have strong feelings about work life balance.
+I left a previous company when I was told I was one of the more productive members of the team but worked fewer hours than others, so couldn’t receive a positive annual review.
 Work-life balance can mean a lot of things, so lets figure out exactly what it means to you together.
 If you need to come in late because you’re zombie, leave early to pick up kids from daycare, make special arrangements for certain days because of religion, take time for your health, or anything else, just let me know.
 I expect you to be truthful and honest about your needs and as long as you earn that trust I am very flexible.

 I don’t want anyone to burn out or be frustrated by long hours or working at the expense of family, health, beliefs, or otherwise.
 There are plenty of other things to worry about.